podaac/forge-py/README.md

     * **`method`** (string): Thinning method to apply to the Alpha Shape.
 Options are "standard" and "bin_avg". "standard" will flatten the lon, lat arrays and keep every nth element. "bin_avg" will bin and average the lons, lats to a specified resolution.
     * **`value`** (list of float or float): Thinning parameter(s).
 If `method` is "standard", `value` is a single float specifying n, where every nth element will be retained.
 If `method` is "bin_avg", `value` is a 2-element list-like for the longitude and latitude bin widths to average over.
   * **`cutoff_lat`** (int, optional): Latitude above which data will be ignored.
   * **`smooth_poles`** (2-tuple of int, optional): In some cases, the poleward edge of the footprints have artifacts (e.g. jagged edges).
 This parameter can be used to retroactively smooth the poleward edge of the footprint.
-The first element is the latitude above which all points should be "ceiling"'d to the second element.
+The first element is the latitude above which all points should be set to the second element.
 For example, `smooth_poles`=(78, 80) will take all points northward/southward of +/- 78 and change the latitude value to +/- 80, respectively.
   * **`min_area`** (int, optional): Minimum area for a polygon to be retained.
   * **`simplify`** (float, optional): Controls the level of simplification applied to extracted polygons.
   * **`fill_value`** (float, optional, default: np.nan): Fill value in the latitude, longitude arrays.